frenck/brands/README.md

 - Aspect ratio needs to be 1:1 (square).
 - Icon size must be 256x256 pixels, for the hDPI this is 512x512 pixels.
-- The maximum icon pixel size is, of course, preferred.

 ### Logo image requirements